Issued on: Wednesday 1 September 2021

-An annual campaign to encourage people across Leicester, Leicestershire and Rutland to consider their safety during the upcoming season of celebrations is underway.
+Celebrate Safely, the annual campaign to encourage people across Leicester, Leicestershire and Rutland to consider their safety during the upcoming season of celebrations has begun.

-Nick Stanborough, Station Manager at Leicestershire Fire and Rescue Service, said: “Even though we may be celebrating more at home this year, our Celebrate Safely campaign is still here to help you and your families Celebrate Safely.
-We will be offering many useful safety tips and advice from all the services involved.
+Nick Stanborough, Station Manager at Leicestershire Fire and Rescue Service, said: “Last year, was a different year for many, with lots of events being cancelled due to the pandemic and many of us celebrating more at home.
+Now events across the city and county are starting to take place, it is even more important that our Celebrate Safely campaign is here to help and support our communities.
+We will be offering many useful safety tips from all the services involved.

-“We want you to enjoy the celebrations, but it’s important to keep yourself, your family and friends safe, as well as your property and belongings.”
+“Whether you are attending events such as Leicester Pride, Diwali, Christmas markets, or even celebrating at home, we want you to enjoy the celebrations safely.
+It is important to keep yourself, your family and friends safe, as well as your property and belongings.”

 Celebrate Safely includes a social media campaign, where key safety messages and advice will be shared, to ensure people consider the safety of their friends and family and enjoy the celebrations safely.